May 19, 2023

 You can easily expose these values to HTL in two ways:

-getting them inside a Sling Model and exposing them in a getter method, so the component that requires this value just needs to include the sling model in HTL and call the getter method.
+Getting them inside a Sling Model and exposing them in a getter method, so the component that requires this value just needs to include the Sling Model in HTL and call the getter method.

-using the ConfigurationBindingsValueProvider like this:
+Using the ConfigurationBindingsValueProvider like this:

 ConfigurationBindingsValueProvider